Sally Yates: Personal life

 Yates's husband, J. Comer Yates, is an executive director of the Atlanta Speech School and was awarded an honorary degree from Oglethorpe University in 2017.
 In 1994 and 1996, he unsuccessfully ran for Congress as a Democrat.
 The couple has two children, a daughter, Kelley Malone, and a son, James "Quill" Quillian.

 Yates is a Democrat.
 At the Department of Justice she served under both Democratic and Republican administrations as a career civil servant.
 She was hired by Republican Bob Barr for her first DOJ position.
 When appointed deputy attorney general in 2014, Yates was described as well-regarded and non-political; her appointment was praised by Georgia's two senators, both Republicans.
-After leaving the Justice Department, Democrats in Georgia sought to draft Yates as a candidate for governor in 2018; she declined to run.
+After Yates left the Justice Department, Democrats in Georgia sought to draft her as a candidate for governor in 2018; she declined to run.

 Yates has written and spoken about suicide prevention, discussing her father's struggles with depression and his suicide in 1986.